Skip to main content

 2. Web page activity in Reports

-How can we customize the tracking code to send custom Turtl events to Marketo?
+How to send custom reader engagement events to Marketo?

 Event name